Povstalec/StargateJourney/computercraft/stargate_interface.md

 Returns the maximal amount of energy [FE] that can be stored in the interface.

 **Returns**
-1. `number` The interface capacity.
+1. `number` The interface capacity

 **Usage**
-- Print the energy capacity of the interface.
+- Print the energy capacity of the interface
 ```lua
 local capacity = interface.getEnergyCapacity()
 print("The interface can store up to "..capacity.."
 FE")